Development of Sustainable Organic Rice Ratoon Production Systems in the Southern US

 Educational approach:

 As a result of their training, the student assistants have contributed significantly to the project.
-A PowerPoint presentation showcasing their work has been previously submitted to Southern SARE.
-Additionally, the student assistants will be presenting their findings at the 2024 International Temperate Rice Conference, scheduled to take place from June 5th to 8th, 2024, in New Orleans, LA.
+Two PowerPoint presentations showcasing their work have been previously submitted to Southern SARE.
+Additionally, the student assistants presented their findings at the 2024 International Temperate Rice Conference and Rice technical working group meeting in 2025 both held in New Orleans, LA.

 This educational initiative not only enhances the research outcomes of the project but also fosters the development of the next generation of professionals in sustainable agriculture.